umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 parted /dev/$new_disk print
 ```

-That last command won't hurt, but it's only really used when the disk is being recycled from use in a previous RAID device.

 The disk is ready to be added to the array!

 ## add the disk to the RAID array as a spare